 (which used to be known as the Goodman Children's Theatre) and Dexter Bullard

-is named the first official Artistic Director of The Theatre School Showcase Series of Contemporary Plays & Classics
+is named the first official Artistic Director of The Theatre School Showcase of Classical and Contemporary Plays.
+Previously, the Dean had unofficially served as the Executive Producer and Artistic Director of the school's mainstage programming.

 The first annual New Playwrights Series occurs – presenting a fully-realized world-premiere production of a play written at The Theatre School.
 The first production is Eikon, written by then Theatre School student Alex Perry.
 Today, the series is presented annually, and features the work of a current or recent graduate of the BFA Playwriting program.
 New Playwrights Series productions are free and open to the public.
 Learn more about the New Playwrights Series.